 Some of the initiatives that encourage strong relationships between girls and connectedness to our community include:

 Share the Benefit

 One of the main reasons Kambala enjoys a fine reputation is the high academic achievements of its students.
-These can be measured by the results of formal examinations such as the Higher School Certificate (HSC), The International Baccalaureate (IB) Diploma Programme and by the many academic competitions the girls are encouraged to enter.
+These are measured by the results of formal examinations such as the Higher School Certificate (HSC) and the International Baccalaureate (IB) Diploma Programme and by the many academic competitions the girls are encouraged to enter.